dozieu/dozieu.github.io/README.md

 # dozieu.github.io

 Hi there, my name Dozie and welcome to my GitHub page.
-I am IT professional with over twenty years of experience servicing government and private sector network environments.
+I am an IT professional with over twenty years of experience servicing government and private sector network environments.
 Over the years, I have garnered advanced knowledge in the areas of Networking, Collaboration Technologies and Cybersecurity and have often credited automation to improve efficiencies in these areas.
 At heart, I am a technology enthusiast whom is constantly self-training in different technology disciplines and tools, and as a result picked up programming as a hobby.
 Below are a few of the projects I worked on during the pandemic.
 Please feel free to use and improve on